 - Create counterplay on the queenside: The strong d5 pawn indicates that the queenside is where Black should play.
 This can happen by grabbing space with pawn moves such as a6 and b5, or by piece play,e.g. placing a knight on c4 from where it generates many threats.

 It is obvious that for every variation of French defense, the player should realize and assess correctly the situation he is in and have a plan on how to move his pieces in order to have the advantage against the other player and put him in a difficult position.
 That’s the hard part and the player should have a clear picture of his objectives applying the guidance mentioned above.

 Qc7# is threatened,and if 24…axQ,then 25.Ra8 Nb8 26.RxN#.
 It’s no coincidence the combination happened almost exclusively on dark squares.

 White can’t stop the d pawn and will have to sacrifice a lot of material.

 French defense has some unique kinds of positions that are very rewarding to study.
-A player with a good grasp of the opening’s principles will always find the way to the correct move.
+A player with a good grasp of the opening’s principles will always find the correct move.
 One should keep in mind that a slight difference in the positioning of pieces creates a new reality and a different reaction of the player is needed in order to handle the new situation properly.
 So, don’t try to copy moves you see on the Internet without knowing what you are doing.
 Hopefully, this article helped you discover new ideas and understand this tricky opening a little better.
 In conclusion, I consider that educated thinking and a great number of games in the past ensure a better future as a player.
-I would greatly appreciate if you sent me any comments and share with friends.
+I would greatly appreciate if you sent me any comments and share it with friends.
+You can check my other articles about openings like Ruy Lopez, King’s Gambit, Pirc Defense, Queen’s Gambit Accepted and reviews of chess sets.
 Keep playing and enjoy the game.